TER in Mutual Funds

 The definition of an "acceptable" total expense ratio for different types of funds varies.
 The expense ratios (TERs) of actively managed funds can reach 2% or higher, in contrast to the lower TERs of index funds and exchange-traded funds (ETFs), which range from 0.1% to 0.5%.

-Booking fees and other transaction expenses are not factored into TER, which is one of its limitations.
-Furthermore, as it disregards the performance of the fund, a lower TER is no assurance of superior net returns.
+Expenses like exit loads and taxes are not factored into TER, which can be its limitations.
+Moreover, it may not match the performance of the fund as lower TER is does not firmly indicate higher net returns.